kyma-project/test-infra/prow/scripts/resources/README.md

 ## Debug commando

 Debug commando is a pod with debugging tools.
-It contains oomfinder container which listen for oom events published by containerisation engine.
-Oomfinder requires privileged context.
-To allow it, debug commando pod is running under gardener.cloud:psp:privileged policy.
-To use debug commando follow this steps.
+It contains an oomfinder container which listens for oom events published by the containerisation engine.
+Oomfinder requires a privileged context.
+To allow this, the debug commando pod is running under a `gardener.cloud:psp:privileged` policy.
+To use debug commando, follow these steps:
-* Make sure your prowjob call [utils::debug_oom](https://github.com/kyma-project/test-infra/blob/732e1fc8cc887d4328ce457c7af9566fae79be97/prow/scripts/lib/utils.sh#L317) just after creating k8s cluster.
+* Make sure your prowjob calls [utils::debug_oom](https://github.com/kyma-project/test-infra/blob/732e1fc8cc887d4328ce457c7af9566fae79be97/prow/scripts/lib/utils.sh#L317) just after creating a k8s cluster.
-* Make sure your prowjob call [utils::oom_get_output](https://github.com/kyma-project/test-infra/blob/732e1fc8cc887d4328ce457c7af9566fae79be97/prow/scripts/lib/utils.sh#L295) as a last step before cluster clenaup begins.
+* Make sure your prowjob calls [utils::oom_get_output](https://github.com/kyma-project/test-infra/blob/732e1fc8cc887d4328ce457c7af9566fae79be97/prow/scripts/lib/utils.sh#L295) as a last step before cluster cleanup begins.
-* Label your prowjob with *preset-debug-commando-oom: "true"*
+* Label your prowjob with `preset-debug-commando-oom: "true"`.